vikchupak/AWS/services/ebs/ebs.md

 ## `General Purpose`.
 SSD-backed volumes (for IOPS-intensive workloads)

 - IOPS depends on Size.
+- Provides a balance of price and performance.
+We recommend these volumes for most workloads.

 ### 🔹 gp3 – General Purpose SSD (recommended)